What Is Absolute Pitch?

 - Learn numerical sight-singing if you prefer number instead of syllables

-Leave us a comment below if you’re a musician with absolute pitch, or know of a good way to develop relative pitch!
+Leave us a comment below if you’re a musician with this extraordinary quality!